 Normally, this process requires the user copy and paste from the data source to the chosen software to create the document.

-Adobe InDesign, the ultimate graphics program for creative editorial projects, allows you to make this task quicker with its Data Merge InDesign feature.
+Adobe InDesign and InDesign Server are the ultimate graphics program for creative editorial projects.
+They allow you to make this task quicker with its Data Merge InDesign feature.
 You can learn InDesign basics here: pagination.com/indesign-basics

 In this page you’ll cover every aspect of Data Merge for InDesign starting from:

 - a section with interesting notions and tips;